 Sanctions that involve depriving pupils of a basic right or need are never appropriate and should never be used.
-Eg.snack at snack time
+Eg.snack at snack time or therapeutic input to help a child self-regulate

 Possible consequence based techniques include:

 I. Planned Ignoring